-NAIF’s loan will enable the Darwin City Deal’s Education and Community Precinct to progress, comprising a new CDU city campus, and a central city library (co-locating parts of existing libraries at CDU and NTG).
+NAIF’s loan will enable the Darwin City Deal initiative’s Education and Community Precinct to progress, comprising a new Charles Darwin University (CDU) city campus, and a central city library (co-locating parts of existing libraries at CDU and the Northern Territory Government).

 The project will create 350 on-site jobs and a further 380 jobs across the supply chain through to 2024 when construction is expected to be completed.

-The precinct once built is expected to deliver state-of-the-art teaching and research facilities, an art gallery and a library.
+Once built, the precinct is expected to deliver state-of-the-art teaching and research facilities, an art gallery and a library.

-NAIF’s loan is in addition to $97 million already committed by the Commonwealth Government through the Darwin City Deal initiative.
+NAIF’s loan is in addition to the $97 million already committed by the Australian Government through the Darwin City Deal initiative.